talla-ui/talla-ui/llms-overview.md

 ## Config options

-A utility class `ConfigOptions` is used by `useWebContext` and `useTestContext`, and can be used elsewhere too, e.g. for configuring services on startup, or options for a custom view.
+A utility class `ConfigOptions` is used by `useWebContext` and `useTestContext`, and can be used elsewhere too, e.g. for configuring services on startup, or options for a component view.

 ```typescript
 import { ConfigOptions } from "talla-ui";